tromp/cuckoo/README.md

 test suite for non-cryptographic hash functions, siphash-1-2, with 1 compression round and only 2 finalization rounds, [fails](doc/SipHash12) quite badly in the Avalanche department.
-We invite attacks on Cuckoo Cycle's dependence on its underlying hash function by offering
+We invite attacks on Cuckoo Cycle's dependence on its underlying hash function by offering:

-$5000 for an open source implementation that finds 42-cycles in graphs defined by siphash-1-2 twice as fast as lean_miner on graphs defined by siphash-2-4, using no more than 1 byte per edge.
+- $5000 for an open source implementation that finds 42-cycles in graphs defined by siphash-1-2 twice as fast as lean_miner on graphs defined by siphash-2-4, using no more than 1 byte per edge.

-$5000 for an open source implementation that finds 42-cycles in graphs defined by siphash-1-2 twice as fast as mean_miner on graphs defined by siphash-2-4, regardless of memory use.
+- $5000 for an open source implementation that finds 42-cycles in graphs defined by siphash-1-2 twice as fast as mean_miner on graphs defined by siphash-2-4, regardless of memory use.

 These bounties are not subject to double and/or fractional payouts.